vivaankhowal/vivaankhowal.github.io/_portfolio/Project-5.md

 collection: Portfolio
 ---
 ## About
 This is the second version I attempted all on my own.
 I took every aspect of the previous lightsaber and upgraded it in terms of durability, power, and looks.
-The electronics for this one feature an Arduino Nano instead of an Uno hooked up to 3 LED strips instead of 2 (One strip is for the side blades).
-For power, there is a 5V power bank with a much higher battery capacity and the matching voltage for the other electronics.
-It also features a custom LED button for ignition and a switch to turn the power bank on and off and actual soldering instead of heat shrinks.
-It also features a custom 3D-printed hilt instead of a cardboard one.
+This one is modeled after Kylo Ren's lightsaber and also has a ripple effect built into the code.
 Although it was a huge upgrade and was much tougher, it still wasn't as good as I wanted it to be and had a bunch of issues like being extremely heavy.
 <p></p>
 <img src='/images/IMG_5416.jpg' width='300' height='auto'>
 <img src='/images/IMG_5417.jpg' width='300' height='auto'>
 <img src='/images/IMG_0196.JPEG' width='300' height='auto'>
 <img src='/images/Lightsaber in Light.jpeg' width='300' height='auto'>

+## Hardware and Electronics
+For the mechanical parts, there is a 3D-printed hilt and each part of the hilt is held together with duct tape.
+For the blades, there are 3 different-sized blades: a 40" Polycarbonate blade and 2 smaller blades for the sides.
+For the electronics, there are 3 Neopixel LED strips instead of 2: 2 for the main blade, and 1 for the smaller blades.
+The code runs off an Arduino Nano soldered to a wire with a USB connecter on the other end to plug into a 5V power bank with 5000 mAh, and since this saber has a current draw of about 3.2 Amps, the saber runs for about 1.5 hours before it needs to be recharged.

+## Software
+For the software, I used the Arduino IDE to upload all my code.

 ## Improvements
 The hilt was way stronger than the previous version and could handle light hits and dueling.
 This time I used actual soldering instead of a breadboard with jumper wires for a much stronger connection.
 The button was a huge upgrade since the new one works a lot better and looks a lot better with the LED ring.